-Based on the testimonial and documentary evidence received at the hearing, as well as my assessment of their credibility, probity, and relevance, I make the following findings of facts:
+Based on the testimonial and documentary evidence received at the hearing, coupled with my assessment of their credibility, probity, and relevance, as well as the parties' Joint Stipulations of Facts, I make the following findings of facts:

-- 1. Employee was appointed to the position of Staff Assistant, CS-301-09, with the Agency's Office of the Chief Information Officer ("OCIO") and was employed with Agency for 19 years. - 2.
-On or about June 29, 2011, the Chief of Police submitted a memorandum (Memo) "requesting authorization to realign programs and functions within the OCIO, Executive Office of the Chief of Police [to] conduct a Reduction in Force (RIF) to abolish 14 positions in the OCIO."4 - 3.
-Attached to the Memo was Administrative Order ("AO") FA-2011-01, which cited the reasons for the RIF and identified the positions recommended for abolishment by the RIF and the competitive area in which the RIF would be conducted.5 - 4.
+- 1. The Metropolitan Police Department ("Agency") is governed by the District Personnel Manual and is a subordinate Agency of the Executive Office of the Mayor. - 2.
+Employee occupies the position of Computer Specialist, DS-0334-12, with the Agency's Office of the Chief Information Officer ("OCIO"). - 3.
+On or about June 29, 2011, the Chief of Police submitted a memorandum (Memo) "requesting authorization to realign programs and functions within the Office of Chief Information Officer (OCIO), Executive Office of the Chief of Police [to] conduct a Reduction in Force (RIF) to abolish 14 positions in the OCIO."5 - 4.
+Attached to the Memo was Administrative Order ("AO") FA-2011-01, which cited the reasons for the RIF and identified the positions recommended for abolishment by the RIF and the competitive area in which the RIF would be conducted.6 - 5.
 The reasons cited for the RIF were realignment and shortage of work.
-No budgetary reason was ever cited as a rationale for the RIF. - 5.
-The competitive area for the RIF was identified as the Executive Office of the Chief of Police, Office of the Chief Information Officer.6 - 6.
-One of the fourteen (14) positions recommended for abolishment in the AO was Staff Assistant, CS-301-09, a position encumbered by Employee. - 7.
-On September 8, 2011, Agency's request to conduct a realignment was approved by Shawn Stokes, the Director of the District of Columbia Department of Human Resources, and on September 13, 2011, the City Administrator concurred "in the Realignment action."7 - 8.
-The required signatures on the RIF documents are authentic, timely, and properly procured in accordance with RIF regulations.
+No budgetary reason was ever cited as a rationale for the RIF. - 6.
+The competitive area for the RIF was identified as the Executive Office of the Chief of Police, Office of the Chief Information Officer.7 - 7.
+Two of the fourteen (14) positions recommended for abolishment in the AO were Computer Specialist, DS-0334-12, a position encumbered by Employee. - 8.
+On June 29, 2011, Police Chief Cathy Lanier signed her assent to the RIF, and on

-4 See Agency Exhibit 9, page 1.
+5 See Agency Exhibit 9, page 1.
+6 Id. page 2.
+7 Id.